-Stacy Morrison is a brand consultant, former media executive, editor, writer, blogger, mother, and author living in Garrison, New York.
-She specializes in consulting (brand, marketing, content strategy, PR, social media, messaging) for early-stage emerging media and consumer properties, and also as a personal consultant on the topics of career, writing, personal growth and, especially, challenging life transitions.
+Stacy Morrison is a brand consultant (principal at Simple Genius Consulting), former media executive and magazine editor, writer, blogger, mother, and author living in Garrison, New York.
+As a consultant, she works with companies to refine their positioning, marketing, community, and content strategies to ensure they are all connected to the most meaningful and powerful messaging possible.
+She is also a coach on the topics of career, writing, personal growth and, especially, challenging life transitions.

 In 2015, she worked as President, Wanderlust Media, Wanderlust LLC, serving as the first executive on board to define the voice of and build out the media properties for this lifestyle festival making a big growth leap into media and retail.
 She oversaw the acquisition of Yoganonymous.com and its integration with the Wanderlust.com property and launched the Wanderlust Journal, an annual magazine.
 She also built out all the media advertising products, including innovative native and sponsored content deals and the launch of Google Play Music, a cross-platform buy.